 Loans are only available in Alabama, California, Delaware, Georgia, Idaho, Illinois, Kansas, Louisiana, Mississippi, Missouri, New Mexico, North Dakota, Ohio, South Carolina, South Dakota, Texas, Utah, and Wisconsin.

 Unlike many of its competitors, RiseCredit does not charge any loan origination fees.
 The company also offers a 5-Day Risk-Free Guarantee, which allows you to return the loan principal within five business days without incurring any interest or fees.
 Without a doubt, both practices are unique to RiseCredit.
 Offering small loans as little as $500 to larger loans upwards of $5,000, RiseCredit has financing options for almost any short-term expense.
 With manageable APRs as low as 60%, the company provides a great alternative if you can’t qualify for a personal loan.
 However, while companies like LendUp have no annual income requirement, RiseCredit does mandate that you have some form of recurring income.
 But, if you’re self-employed or receive Social Security benefits, RiseCredit is a great source to obtain the financing you need.

-The company also has no debt-to-income requirement and no minimum credit history requirement, making it a great option for those with bad credit.
+The company has no minimum DTI ratio and credit history requirements, making it a great option for those with bad credit.
 Its only eligibility requirement is to earn ‘steady income,’ which can be traditional employment, self-employment, or retirement benefits.
 Moreover, NetCredit charges 0 application fees, and there are 0 prepayment penalties.
 As it relates to loan origination fees – according to its website – these vary based on your state of residence.
 The fee doesn’t always apply, and when it does, it’s only charged if your loan is actually issued.

 Moving on to refinancing, NetCredit has two options available: you can apply for a larger borrowing amount or lower your monthly payment.
 NetCredit provides the option at its own discretion.
 In your account portal, if you have an icon that says ‘I Want To Borrow More Money’ or ‘I Want To Lower My Payments,’ then you’re eligible for refinancing.
 If not, you must continue with the agreed-upon loan terms.